 Frequently Asked Questions:

 - What type of law do you practice?
 We practice environmental law.
 This includes many aspects of climate change and renewable energy.
-If your case relates to another area of law (e.g., family, wills, real estate, etc.) that does not involve environmental questions, we are unable to assist you.
-For names of lawyers who can assist you with other areas of law, contact the Law Society of Upper Canada.
+If your case relates to another area of law (e.g., family, wills, real estate, etc.) that does not involve environmental questions, we are able to assist you.

 - I’m not certain that I want to retain you.
 Can I come in for a free consultation before I retain you?
 We offer an initial consultation with no ongoing obligations, but it is not free.
 You are welcome to peruse our website and our blawg (blog) to evaluate our expertise and the kind of work we do.
 Our website is located here at www.envirolaw.com.
 We provide references upon request.